 But what if you're unsatisfied with the first offer you receive?
 Chances are you'll have to start over if you want to work with another carrier.
 This underscores the importance of performing your due diligence every step of the way.

 If you do accept your policy offer, be sure to check out your free-look period.
-This will allow to cancel within
+This will allow to cancel within a certain amount of time without penalty.

 - Research your policy needs.